-• The BOP will decide what programs are included on the approved list based on the information from the independent reviews.
+- The ratings of evidence from the reviews do not constitute an endorsement of the program by the BOP. - The BOP will decide what programs are included on the approved list based on the information from the independent reviews.

 If responses are requested by outside parties (i.e. Freedom of Information Act / FOIA request), this information is not protected as source selection information (Federal Acquisition Regulation / FAR 2.101 and 3.104).
-The submitter will be responsible for removing or identifying any proprietary or competition-sensitive information contained in their response.
+The submitter is responsible for removing or identifying any proprietary or competition-sensitive information contained in their response.
 To aid the BOP, submitters that intend for their submissions to be exempt from disclosure under FOIA Exemption 4 should enter "proprietary information" when responding to "Provide any additional relevant information about the program for the BOP" on submission form.
 Otherwise, any information received will become the property of the Government.

-BOP recognizes that new studies of previously submitted programs may be conducted.
-Programs may be re-submitted for review only if the following conditions have been met for review.
+BOP recognizes new studies of previously submitted programs may be conducted.
+Programs may be re-submitted for review only if the following conditions have been met for re-review.